pmichaillat/unemployment/syllabus.md

 #### Presentation format: early results

-Early results should be [presented in 10 minutes with 6 slides](https://github.com/pmichaillat/unemployment/blob/main/presentations/earlyresults/template.pdf).
+Early results should be presented in 10 minutes with 6 slides.

-+ Slide 1 – Rapid review the research question & project positioning
++ Slide 1 – Review the research question & project positioning
 + Slides 2 + 3 – Detailed presentation of the research methodology, including data & model
 + Slides 4 + 5 – Detailed presentation of the early results, with tables & graphs
 + Slide 6 – Existing research hurdles & next steps